day50-dev/Streamdown/README.md

 ## Configuration
-Streamdown uses a configuration file located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
+Streamdown uses a TOML configuration file located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
 If this file does not exist upon first run, it will be created with default values.

-The configuration file uses TOML format and currently supports the following sections:
+Here are the sections:

 **`[style]`**

-This section defines the base Hue (H), Saturation (S), and Value (V) from which all other palette colors are derived.
+Defines the base Hue (H), Saturation (S), and Value (V) from which all other palette colors are derived.
 Due to limitations in TOML, these all must be floats (have a decimal point).
 The defaults are [at the beginning of the source](https://github.com/kristopolous/Streamdown/blob/main/streamdown/sd.py#L33).

 *   `HSV`: [ 0.0 - 1.0, 0.0 - 1.0, 0.0 - 1.0 ]
 *   `Dark`: Multipliers for background elements, code blocks.